biosimulators/Biosimulators_test_suite/README.md

 Collection of [COMBINE/OMEX](http://co.mbine.org/standards/omex) archives for testing [BioSimulators-compliant containerized simulation software tools](https://github.com/biosimulators/Biosimulators_simulator_template).
 The collection also serves as examples of COMBINE/OMEX archives.

-[BioSimulations-utils](https://github.com/biosimulations/Biosimulations_utils) provides a utility for using the test suite to test containerized simulation tools.
+[BioSimulations utils](https://github.com/biosimulations/biosimulations_utils) provides a utility for using the test suite to test containerized simulation tools.
 See below for more information.

 ## Contents
 * [Usage: using the test suite to test a simulation tool](#usage-using-the-test-suite-to-test-a-biosimulators-compliant-containerized-simulation-tool)